About the workshop

 • How to establish policy options and decide on the best course of action that will deliver the required outcomes

 • How to use quantitative and qualitative methods to understand how impacts can be achieved

-• How to find existing evidence
+• How to find and appraise existing evidence

 • How to prioritise different impacts